The-Social-Proof-Foundation/docs/blockchain/scaling-roadmap.md

 ## Integration Strategy for Rorqual

 To integrate Rorqual into our existing infrastructure, we will undertake the following steps:
-1. Assessment and Planning: Conduct a thorough analysis of the current Narwhal implementation to identify integration points for Rorqual.
-This involves understanding the dependencies and interactions within the mempool layer.
-2. TEE Infrastructure Deployment: Set up the necessary TEE infrastructure across validator nodes to support Rorqual's requirements.
+1. TEE Infrastructure Deployment: Set up the necessary TEE infrastructure across validator nodes to support Rorqual's requirements.
 This includes configuring hardware and software components to establish a trusted execution environment.
-3. Protocol Integration: Modify the existing Narwhal protocol to incorporate Rorqual's communication mechanisms, ensuring that transactions are processed within the TEE framework.
+2. Protocol Integration: Modify the existing Narwhal protocol to incorporate Rorqual's communication mechanisms, ensuring that transactions are processed within the TEE framework.
 This step requires careful coding and testing to maintain system integrity.
-4. Testing and Validation: Perform extensive testing in a controlled environment to validate the integration, focusing on performance metrics such as latency, throughput, and security.
+3. Testing and Validation: Perform extensive testing in a controlled environment to validate the integration, focusing on performance metrics such as latency, throughput, and security.
 This phase ensures that the integration meets our performance goals without compromising security.
-5. Deployment and Monitoring: Roll out the integrated system to the mainnet, accompanied by continuous monitoring to promptly identify and address any issues.
+4. Deployment and Monitoring: Roll out the integrated system to the mainnet, accompanied by continuous monitoring to promptly identify and address any issues.
 Ongoing performance assessments will guide further optimizations.

 ## Integration of Shoal++